bobllor/TEKLabeler/docs/02reports.md

 Go ahead, nothing is stopping you.
 Be aware that you need to *update* the <u>column filters</u> if you want it to reflect on the label.

 <font color="red">IMPORTANT</font>: The filters are intended only to display the items on the sections "Hardware" and "Software" for the label.
 If you are trying to something else other than that, it will not work.

+## Why are the column values a Boolean or a string?

+How my program works is it takes the column names, formats them, then parses the data related to each user.
+The end result is displayed underneath the column on the label.

+My program expects it to be either a Boolean or a string, so that it can properly put itself under the correct column in the label.

+For strings, this also provides very good flexibility for non-Boolean data, while also still maintaining the column filtering properties.